CommunalHelper/CherryHelper/README.md

 # Cherry Helper

-A constantly-growing helper mod for Celeste that adds a lot of stuff!
-If you have a suggestion or a bug that needs fixing, either tell me via Discord (@aridai#3842) or open an issue here!
+A helper for Celeste.
+Originally created by aridai and now maintained by the Communal Helper organization.

+The release build can be downloaded [here](https://gamebanana.com/mods/53756).

+Head to our [issues page](https://github.com/CommunalHelper/CherryHelper/issues) to leave a bug report or feature request.

 ## Mechanics